Starbucks Royal English Breakfast Tea Latte

 Starbucks Royal English Breakfast Tea Latte Copycat in a clear mug topped with foam.

-• Starbucks Royal English Breakfast Tea Latte is a sweetened hot tea with frothed milk.
+The Royal English Breakfast Tea Latte is a sweetened hot tea with frothed milk.
 It’s rich, bold, and creamy.
+Royal English breakfast tea is a black tea and it contains caffeine.

 • This recipe makes a 16 ounce hot English Breakfast tea latte, which is a grande at Starbucks.